KONG Classic Dog Toy (Large)

 Why Dog Toys Matter for Your Bulldog

-Mental stimulation is not optional for the Bulldog -- it is essential.
-With their calm and friendly nature, boredom leads to destructive behavior, excessive barking, or anxiety.
-The right toys channel their low energy into positive outlets.
-Their medium size means toy selection must balance engagement with safety -- nothing small enough to swallow, but not so large they cannot interact with it.
+Mental stimulation isn't optional for the Bulldog -- I've seen what happens when smart, active breeds get bored, and it's never pretty.
+Their calm and friendly nature means understimulation leads to destructive behavior, excessive barking, or anxiety.
+The right toys channel their low energy into something productive.
+Their medium size means every toy has to balance engagement with safety -- nothing small enough to swallow, but sized so they can actually grab and interact with it.

 Medium-Breed Sizing for Bulldog (40-50 lbs)